CostaFot/android--whatsapp-stickers-kotlin/README.md

 If you do use it, shoot me a message so we can showcase your app here if you want :)

+## Find this repo useful?
+Why not give it a ⭐?
+It doesn't mean anything really but my mom would be proud.

 ## [Licence](https://github.com/CostaFot/android--whatsapp-stickers-kotlin/blob/master/LICENSE)